hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 study the Vedas and become just as good Aryans as any other Aryans in the world, and be you likewise Aryans, you Brahmins of Bengal.

-Give up this filthy Vâmâchâra that is killing your country.
+Give up this filthy Vāmāchāra that is killing your country.
 You have not seen the other parts of India.
 When I see how much the Vamachara has entered our society, I find it a most disgraceful place with all its boast of culture.
 These Vamachara sects are honeycombing our society in Bengal.
-Those who come out in the daytime and preach most loudly about Âchâra, it is they who carry on the horrible debauchery at night and are backed by the most dreadful books.
+Those who come out in the daytime and preach most loudly about Âchāra, it is they who carry on the horrible debauchery at night and are backed by the most dreadful books.
 They are ordered by the books to do these things.
 You who are of Bengal know it.
 The Bengali Shastras are the Vamachara Tantras.
 They are published by the cart-load, and you